digshake/CSJavaWUSTL/_sources/Module9-Abstract-Data-Types/assignment.rst

 Requirements
 =====================

-To receive credit you must:
+To receive full credit you must:

-* Have a Snake that is controlled by the keyboard
+* Have a Snake that is controlled by the keyboard and moves in a snake-like fashion across the screen

 * Randomly place food around the game screen